Bali Weather in July: Sunshine, Festivals & Peak Season Vibes

 source

-A rock formation that is especially famous for housing an ancient Hindu pilgrimage temple, Pura Tanah Lot, this place is a very popular tourist spot.
+A rock formation that is especially famous for housing an ancient Hindu pilgrimage temple, Pura Tanah Lot, is a popular tourist spot.
 In Balinese, Tanah Lot means “Land [in the] Sea” and is only 20 kilometers Northwest of Denpasar.
 The shrine on this beautiful land is to pay respect to the energy of the Bali sea gods.
-The cliff is also home to a variety of restaurants and provides you with a very pulchritudinous look of the endless sea lying ahead of the cliff.
+The cliff is also home to various restaurants and provides you with a very pulchritudinous look at the endless sea ahead of the cliff.

 Festivals in July in Bali